dstroud/dreamsequence_dev/README.md

 - Persistent preferences can be set for the following parameters via K1>>PARAMETERS>>EDIT>>PREFERENCES
 	- Default pset: Automatically load the last-saved pset (and data) on script launch.
-	- Chords as: Global menu option selects between displaying chords names (Gmaj) or as chord degrees (VII).
+	- Chords as: Displaying chords names (Gmaj) or as chord degrees (VII).
 DS 1.1 temporarily has a missing half dim chord symbol, see “ISSUES” section for more info.
 	- Crow pullup: On (default) or Off.

 - Version checks at system load for Norns and Crow.
 Crow v4 is cleared for flight and Dreamsequence will reconfigure itself depending on which version is installed.